 - None: Normal case, no parallelization nor interpolation is used. - If 'parallel', the package numexpr is used to evaluate the most expensive statements.
 Always check if it actually improves performance for a specific problem.
 It can speed up the calculation for big arrays, but will most likely be slower for small arrays.
 It will use all available cores for these specific statements, which all contain Gamma in one way or another, which has dimensions (#frequencies, #offsets, #layers, #lambdas), therefore can grow pretty big.
 The module numexpr uses by default all available cores up to a maximum of 8.
-You can change this behaviour to your desired number of threads nthreads with numexpr. set_num_threads(nthreads). - If 'spline', the lagged convolution or splined variant of the DLF/FHT or the splined version of the QWE are used.
-Use with caution and check with the non-spline version for a specific problem.
-(Can be faster, slower, or plainly wrong, as it uses interpolation.)
-If spline is set it will make use of the parameter pts_per_dec that can be defined in htarg.
-If pts_per_dec is not set for DLF/FHT, then the lagged version is used, else the splined.
-This option has no effect on QUAD.
+You can change this behaviour to your desired number of threads nthreads with numexpr. set_num_threads(nthreads). - The value 'spline' is deprecated and will be removed.
+See htarg instead for the interpolated versions.